 - 2/3 cup (120g) mini chocolate chips

-- Over high heat, boil the water in a small saucepan.
-Pour the unsweetened cocoa powder into a medium sized bowl and mix with boiling water until smooth.
+- Boil the water in a small saucepan.
+Place the cocoa powder in a medium heatproof bowl, and pour the boiling water on top.
+Whisk until smooth.
 Allow to cool to room temperature by placing in the refrigerator as you prepare the other ingredients.

-- In a large bowl, using an electric hand or stand mixer, cream the softened butter and sugar until light and fluffy.
+- In a large bowl, using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed until light and creamy, about 2 minutes.
 Add the eggs, one at a time, beating until smooth.
 Scrape down the sides of the bowl as needed.
 Beat in the vanilla extract.
-Slowly add the flour mixture and beat only until *just* combined.
-In a steady stream, add the cooled cocoa mixture and stir until smooth.
+Add the flour mixture and beat only until *just* combined.
+In a steady stream with the mixer running on low speed, add the cooled cocoa mixture and then beat until smooth.
+Avoid over-mixing.

-- Cake: You my make these cupcakes into a 9-inch cake, filling the pan halfway full, and then using any extra batter for cupcakes.
-I am unsure of the exact baking time for this cake – it will be done when a toothpick inserted in the center comes out clean.
+- Cake: You can make these cupcakes into a cake using a 9-inch springform pan.
+Fill the pan halfway full, and then use any extra batter for cupcakes.
+I am unsure of the exact bake time for this cake—it will be done when a toothpick inserted in the center comes out clean.
+Or follow the instructions here for using this batter to make a 3-layer 6-inch cake.
+You could also try this mint chocolate cake.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!